EddieAbbondanzio/eddieabbondanz.io/content/post/XJ/unibody-rust-repair-part-5/index.md

 ---
-title: "XJ - Ass Cancer Rehab Part 5: Designing A Custom Gas Tank Cradle"
+title: "XJ - Unibody Rust Repair Part 5: Designing A Custom Gas Tank Cradle"
 date: 2020-11-22
 type: post
-featuredImage: "/post/xj/ass-cancer-rehab-part-5/images/23.jpg"
+featuredImage: "/post/xj/unibody-rust-repair-part-5/images/23.jpg"
 ---

 Directly below the floor of the XJ in the cargo area sits the gas tank.
 Tucked tight between the frame rails it rests a mere 1/2" from the floor.
 The mount for the gas tank is also what braces the floor in the cargo area.
 ![](images/1.jpg)

 Well that's how the OEM set up is at least.
 In my case I had a large gaping hole with nothing there.

 Shortly after completing the rear crossmember and realizing how hard fabrication really is I began to dread having to build a new gas tank cradle.
 But thanks to the frame rails going smoothly I had a new found confidence that let me more forward and ignore those fears.

 I didn't take many pictures during the initial design phase as I really wasn't sure what I was building until I got about halfway through.
 Several searches on the internet dug up no results so there's a slim chance this might be the first custom gas tank mount for the OEM tank in an XJ.
 ![](images/2.jpg)